 Heat presses run at temperatures in the hundreds of degrees, and whilst there isn’t a high risk of fire, pressing your sublimation for too long can result in browned or burned-looking designs.

-To prevent, make sure that you don’t run your heat press for longer than necessary.
-As detailed above, each substrate has a recommend temperature and time setting to adhere to.
+To prevent this, make sure that you don’t run your heat press for longer than necessary.
+As detailed above, each substrate has a recommended temperature and time setting to adhere to.
 The best heat presses often come with automated releases with a timer, so that you don’t have to manually release the press.

 Marbling